A Segregated Connecticut

 Have a question?
 Want to connect with us?
 Get it touch with us today!

 On or before the 20th day of each month, Connecticut's Office of Policy and Management, in compliance with section 4-66 of the state's General Statutes, provides the state comptroller with a forecast of revenues and expenditures for the state's General Fund.

 At, or near, the beginning of each month, the state comptroller provides a budget update to the governor.
 The budget update provides financial statements for the General Fund and the Special Transportation Fund, and includes the comptroller's projection for any budget deficits or surpluses.

 The purpose of the Connecticut Economic Digest is to provide up-to-date data on the state's workforce and economy.
 The monthly publication is produced by the Connecticut Department of Labor's Office of Research and the Connecticut Department of Economic and Community Development.

-Monthly reports from the Connecticut General Assembly's Office of Fiscal Analysis detailing its most recent estimated General Fund budget projections, revenue estimates, expenditure details, and agency deficiencies for fiscal year 2021.
+Monthly reports from the Connecticut General Assembly's Office of Fiscal Analysis detailing its most recent estimated General Fund budget projections, revenue estimates, and expenditure details for fiscal year 2022.